2026 TripAdvisor Travelers’ Choice: Nile Cruisers ranks among the top 10% of experiences worldwide.

 Valley of the Kings – Nile Cruise

-Entering the Tomb –
+Entering the Tomb

-The most exciting part is that the antechamber has a tiny hole in its walls which was utilized as the only source of light to the burial place for maneuvering the casket through the room.
+The most exciting part is that the antechamber has a tiny hole in its walls, which was utilized as the only source of light to the burial place for maneuvering the casket through the room.

 The burial chamber is the most exciting place to see because it is surrounded by ‘magic bricks’ which are inscribed with ancient protective Egyptian spells that were supposed to protect the King’s soul from any disturbance and to protect the people from the King’s soul as well.

-Visiting The Tomb –
+Visiting The Tomb

-1. The Egypt tour packages do not include the fee to enter the Tomb of Tutankhamun.
+1. The Egypt tour packages usually do not include the fee to enter the Tomb of Tutankhamun.
 If you want to see it, you might have to pay a little extra money.

-4. The cost to enter the Tomb of Tutankhamun KV62 is 300 EGP per person, which is quite nominal.
+4. The cost to enter is $14.5 per person, which is quite nominal.

 5. If you are new to Egypt and want to know the history of the pyramids and pharaohs, then you must include a guide in your Egypt tour package.